 We also set diversification requirements for use of counterparties.
-We will normally not select a counterparty if the conclusion of an order with that counterparty would cause AXA IM to exceed a counterparty exposure limit.
+We will normally not select a counterparty if the conclusion of an order with that counterparty would cause AXA IM to exceed a counterparty exposure limit, according to the counterparty risk policy perimeter of the portfolio .